jkool702/forkrun/README.md

 frun -s -I 'gzip -c >{ID}.gz' < raw_logs   # stdin-passthrough, unique output names
 ```

+**Verifiable Builds**: The embedded C-extension is compiled and injected transparently via GitHub Actions.
+You can trace the git blame of the Base64 blob directly to the public CI workflow run that compiled forkrun_ring.c, guaranteeing the binary contains no hidden malicious code.

 ---

 ## ⚡ Benchmarks (14-core/28-thread i9-7940x, 100M lines)